Brand Communities … Rapha’s Cycle Clubs to SAP’s Network, P&G’s Being Girl to Lego’s Lugnet, Playstation and Harley Davidson.

 HOG is a special community.
 Harley-Davidson enthusiasts share more than their loyalty to a brand.
 For them, it represents a way of life, a culture, and it is one that can be found all over the world.
 Since the 1980s, Harley-Davidson have been diligently building up a brand community based around shared lifestyle, taste, and ethos.
 HOG was born as a way the brand’s highly passionate consumers to connect and engage online.
 With more than 1 million active members, the strength of the community lies in the openness and highly impassioned members it tries to foster and serve.

-Key strength: Incredibly strong and impassioned community, one that extends beyond online communities.
+Community power: Incredibly strong and impassioned community, one that extends beyond online communities.
 HOG acts as a connector for enthusiasts around the world.

-Key strength: A highly enthusiastic and capable community that is receptive to working closely with the brand to provide a source of feedback which can inform product and business decisions.
+Community power: A highly enthusiastic and capable community that is receptive to working closely with the brand to provide a source of feedback which can inform product and business decisions.

 8. My Starbucks Idea (Starbucks)